List of RuneQuest supplements: Mongoose RuneQuest 4th and 5th Editions

 There were an extensive number of MRQ supplements, generally published as hardback books.
 The bulk are set in the second age of Glorantha.

 The Design Mechanism RuneQuest 6th edition

 In 2012 RuneQuest 6th edition was written and published by The Design Mechanism.
 In 2015 the RuneQuest licence reverted to Chaosium.
 In 2016 RuneQuest 6 was re-branded and re-published by The Design Mechanism as Mythras.

-RuneQuest 6th edition and its supplements supplements are available as Mythras editions after 2016.
+RuneQuest 6th edition and its supplements are available as Mythras editions after 2016.